2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 4. Bucknell*

 Southern Miss has skyrocketed in recent weeks, taking over as our new projected Sun Belt champion and the No. 9 overall seed.
-They’re currently 37-14 overall, 19-8 in Sun Belt play and No. 9 in RPI with strength of schedule at No. 14.
+The Golden Eagles are currently 37-14 overall, 19-8 in Sun Belt play and No. 9 in RPI with a strength of schedule at No. 14.
 It’d be hard to imagine Southern Miss falling out of the hosting race.
-Tennessee has had a strong push in recent weeks, but they are unlikely to work their way into the hosting mix.
+Tennessee has had a strong push in recent weeks, but it is unlikely to work its way into the hosting mix.
 The Vols are 34-18, 13-14 in SEC play and No. 31 in RPI.

 College Station Regional